dallam1/dallam1.github.io/index.md

 Due to the exceptional circumstances surrounding COVID-19, CPAS made the difficult decision to cancel all residential Ventures this summer.

 However, we are excited to offer you the opportunity to be involved in the inaugural Dallam 1 Virtual Venture.
 From Tuesday 4th to Thursday 6th August (during the week we would all have been at Dallam), we will be offering a variety of live and pre-recorded opportunities for you to join in with, via Zoom and YouTube.
-More details on all of this to be released very soon, but also make sure you subscribe to our [YouTube channel](https://www.youtube.com/channel/UCtuoiH_Q1N0NPSMMSbiTKbA).
+More details, including how to book, on all of this to be released very soon.

 ### Stay Connected